 - Now blend your presentation into your ‘final’ product.

-- Recruit a volunteer to watch you delivering your presentation – their feedback should provide you with valuable tips and advice for potential changes.
+- Recruit a volunteer to watch you deliver your presentation – their feedback should provide you with valuable tips and advice for potential changes.

-- Time your presentation to establish how long your presentation will take and to assess whether content needs to be added / remove.
+- Time your presentation to establish how long your presentation will take and to assess whether content needs to be added/removed.

 - Add 30% additional time onto this calculation as, typically, the presence of the audience invariably adds time to your presentation.

 - Arrive early and make sure that your laptop and any other equipment/tools are working effectively.
 The success of a presentation can be instantly destroyed when an audience has to sit waiting for the presenter to sort out any issues.

 - Greet your attendees as they arrive – this will be particularly helpful if you’re a nervous presenter.
 Other techniques to manage nerves include establishing eye contact with members of your audience and focus on one person at a time.
 It’s also important to be conscious of where your hands are – don’t engage in subconscious nervous actions.
 Try to channel any nervous energy into enthusiasm.